asdf-format/asdf/docs/asdf/developer_overview.rst

 one of the earlier prototype implementations did something like this, passing dict and list subclasses that would throw an exception if a ``PendingValue`` element was accessed.
-That would have been more friendly to extension developers, but it was discarded because it wasn't thougth it was worth turning all those high performance containers into slower asdf subclasses.
+That would have been more friendly to extension developers, but it was discarded because it wasn't thought it was worth turning all those high performance containers into slower asdf subclasses.
 We may want to revisit this if we decide to implement a tree that tracks "dirty" nodes and only writes to disk those that